mecsbalint/boci-minesweeper-game/README.md

 * **Responsove UI** The UI relies React's responsiveness and performance optimisation
 * **Dockerization:** The application is fully containerized using Docker.
 * **Backend Tests:** Unit tests cover the business logic of the Backend side of the application.
+* **Chat during multiplayer matches** The players can talk to each other during a match
+* **Scoreboard for multiplayer matches** The players can follow the score of the match

 ### Built with